Trace-Share/Dataset/README.md

 Example of network traffic traces provided as annotated units.

-_(This repository will be archived after launch of the sharing platform.)_
+_(This repository will be archived after the launch of the sharing platform.)_

 ### Table of Contents